 Who would be overseeing all aspects of the ground up build out?
 It would be daunting to properly inspect the code of all chips and embedded hardware on any system. ”

 There are a lot of unanswerable questions in this story.
 We do not know what absolute certainty what happened.
 It is highly likely we will never know – no company wants to have it on record that their products are grievously insecure.
 We do not know if there have been similar unreported attacks.
-But what we do know if that cybersecurity requires vigilance and a level of constantly evolving knowledge if any future attacks are to be prevented.
+But what we do know if that cybersecurity requires vigilance and a level of constantly evolving knowledge if any future supply chain attacks are to be prevented.

 Online Article From: